Ladas552/Nix-Is-Unbreakable/README.md

 Also, I have [Norg document](./nix.norg), containing notes and TODO for the config, and folder `/docs` for containing more specific instructions.

+I plan on writing Impermanence guide at https://ladas552.me/categories/nix/ So stay tuned

 ## Directory structure

 ```mermaid